Revisiting Recent Progress in the Karch-Randall Braneworld: Acknowledgements

 \section{Acknowledgements}

 We thank Andreas Karch, Carlos Perez-Pardavila, Suvrat Raju, Lisa Randall, Marcos Riojas, Sanjit Shashi and Merna Youssef for relevant collaborations.
-We thank Amr Ahmadain, Juan Maldacena, Rongxin Miao, Rashimish K. Mishra and Yasunori Nomura for relevant discussions.
+We thank Amr Ahmadain, Xi Dong, Juan Maldacena, Rongxin Miao, Rashmish K. Mishra, Dominik Neuenfeld and Yasunori Nomura for relevant discussions.
 This work is supported by the grant (272268) from the Moore Foundation “Fundamental Physics from Astronomy and Cosmology”.